 About Alicia Patterson

 I am one of those lucky people who discovered my interest in and capacity for supporting others early in my life.
-From a young age, I found myself interested in others’ well-being, their relationships, and human growth and development.
+From a young age, I found myself interested in human connection, relationships, and human growth and development.
 I’ve always been a seeker of truths.
-I enjoy the human relationship and find that a safe relational presence is invaluable and sometimes scarce in our world today.
+I enjoy the human relationship and find that a safe relational presence is invaluable and sometimes scarce but so needed in our world today.

-I pride myself on my ability and interest to dive in with clients and be partners on the journey to deepening our knowledge of ourselves, others, and how we fit into this wider world.
-I was raised in the Washington D.C. area and have personal and professional experience with people from many different areas of the country and world.
+I pride myself on my availability for diving in and collaborating with clients on the path to deepening knowledge of ourselves, others, and how we fit into this wider world as humans.
+I was raised in the Washington D.C. area, in Maryland, and have personal and professional experience with people from many different areas of the country and world.

 How I Work:

-I work in partnership with my clients, collaborating to forge a path toward healing and growth that is unique for everyone.
+I work in partnership with my clients, collaborating to forge a path toward growth.
+This is unique for everyone.
 While you bring your expertise about yourself and your life into therapy, I bring my experience and a wide variety of training and skills to each session.
-I am forever a student, always studying so I can keep growing and honing my skills as a psychotherapist.
+I am forever a student, always studying so I can keep growing and honing my skills.

 Clients have often told me they have been in therapy before, but my approach, depth, relational style, and combination of modalities are unique.
-I also receive feedback that my direct communication style makes our time together feel efficient and well spent.
-My goal is to always have you walk out of the office carrying effective tools and feeling more deeply connected to yourself, your truth, and the capacity to move forward in your life.
+I also receive feedback that my direct but warm communication style makes our time together feel efficient and well spent.
+My goal is to always have you walk out of the office carrying effective tools and feeling more deeply connected to yourself, your truth, and the capacity to move forward in your life, no matter what circumstances you’re navigating.

 Send Me A Message